Personalised Meta-path Generation for Heterogeneous GNNs: Experiments

-In addition to the quantitative evaluation of our proposed framework, we also visualise the process of how RL agent designs meta-path for each node to answer {\sf RQ2}.
-As shown in Figure~\ref{fig:action_analysis}, it summarises the actions made by the RL agent on IMDB with different max timesteps.
-They follow the semi-supervised training settings and note that since RL-HGNN\textit{++} may generate different meta-paths in different rounds, here we only present the actions of the round that arrives the best validation performance.
-It is interesting to see that the RL agent picks the relation {\it M-A} at the first timestep more often than the other one {\it M-D}, which means Movie's characteristic is more related to its actors than its director.
-Besides, when timestep $t$=2, the RL agent picks more and more \emph{STOP} actions (indicated as `S' in Figure~\ref{fig:action_analysis}).
-This shows that two short meta-paths, i.e., ${\it Movie} \xrightarrow{\it M-A} {\it Actor}$ and ${\it Movie} \xrightarrow{\it M-D} {\it Director}$ are already sufficient for the major part of nodes to learn their valid representations.
-Moreover, there are 6.7\%-9,4\% nodes that don't need any meta-paths to learn their representations, which means their attributes can provide enough information.
-This has also been reflected in the results of MLP in Section~\ref{subsec:experimental_results}, which doesn't utilise any structural information but only node attributes.
+\textbf{Meta-path Generation Process Visualisation.} We visualise how the RL agent in PM-HGNN\textit{++} generates personalised meta-paths for each target node in Fig.~\ref{fig:action_analysis_IMDb}, Fig.~\ref{fig:action_analysis_DBLP} and Fig.~\ref{fig:action_analysis_ACM}.
+Fig.~\ref{fig:action_analysis_IMDb} summarises the actions made by the RL agent on IMDb with different max steps under the semi-supervised setting.
+The percentages marked in the figure present the fraction of nodes choosing the corresponding relation to extend the meta-path at that step.
+For example, the meta-path ${\it M\xrightarrow{64.8\%}A\xrightarrow{8.8\%}M}$ with $T=2$. $64.8\%$ means there are $64.8\%$ {\it Movie} nodes select {\it MA} relation at step-$1$, and $8.8\%$ means among those {\it Movie} nodes who selected {\it MA} at step-$1$, there are $8.8\%$ nodes selecting {\it AM} to extend the meta-path.
+It is interesting to see that the RL agent selects the relation {\it MA} at the first step more often than the other one {\it MD}.
+It means that a movie's characteristic is more related to its actors than its director.
+Besides, when step $T=2$, the RL agent selects plenty of \emph{STOP} actions.
+This shows that two short meta-paths, i.e., ${\it Movie}\xrightarrow{\it MA} {\it Actor}$ and ${\it Movie} \xrightarrow{\it MD} {\it Director}$ are informative enough for the majority of nodes to learn effective representations.
+Moreover, there are $6.7\%-9.4\%$ nodes that do not need any meta-paths to learn their representations.
+This implies that their attributes can provide enough information.
+This has also been reflected in the results of MLP in Sec.~\ref{subsec:experimental_results}, which does not utilise any structural information but only node attributes.
+More analyses on Fig.~\ref{fig:action_analysis_DBLP} and Fig.~\ref{fig:action_analysis_ACM} can be found in Appendix~\ref{sec:appendix_more_meta-paths_analysis}.